 Consideration and adoption of the report of the Committee to the General Assembly at its seventy-eighth session

-Draft report of the Committee on Information
+Draft report

 Chapter I

 Introduction

 1. In its resolution 34/182, the General Assembly decided to maintain the Committee to Review United Nations Public Information Policies and Activities, established by its resolution 33/115 C, which would henceforth be known as the Committee on Information, and to increase its membership from 41 to 66.
 In section I, paragraph 2, of resolution 34/182, the Assembly requested the Committee: